splunk/splunk-connect-for-snmp/docs/configuration.md

 1. Specify the index number when you want to get the information for a specific interface. e.g. \[\"SNMPv2-MIB\", \"sysUpTime\", 0\]
-2. Don't put the index number when you want to get information for all interfaces. e.g. \[\"SNMPv2-MIB\", \"sysORID\"\]
+2. Don't specify the index number when you want to get information for all interfaces. e.g. \[\"SNMPv2-MIB\", \"sysORID\"\]

 **Note**: A wrong index number would cause an error.
 If you are not sure